DEVELOPMENT OF PRESS DURING BRITISH RULE

 - There were limitations on headlines and space given to news on disturbances.

 - The government had authority on arbitrary censorship.

 - Set up to examine the press law in the light of fundamental rights by the constituent assembly.

-- It recommended the repeal of Indian Emergency Powers Act, 1931 and amendments in other acts.
+- It recommended the repeal of the Indian Emergency Powers Act, 1931 and amendments in other acts.